amychan331/my-website/README.md

 # Craft Plus Tech: More PHP MVC.
 Adaptive design.
 Attempts on Accessibility

-Summary:
-My website, work-in-progress.
-Its build on LAMP and with a self-made MVC since I wanted to practice it a bit more after my class projects.
+## Summary
+This is a repo for my portfolio website.
+The site was built on LAMP and with a self-made MVC, since I figure a small portfolio site like this would be a easy and fun to practice MVC skills back when I first started learning it.
 Designed with progressive enhancement in mind, incorporting mobile-friendly design and accessibility features.

-Language:
-There is an image version of this at my about page at http://craftplustech.com/about.html.
-But, essentially HTML, CSS, PHP, MySQL, Javascript, Ajax, and jQuery.
+## Fun features
+* The image carousel is accesible!
+Give it a try.
+If problem occur, please let me know!
+The blog page is actually generated with WordPress loop and grabs data from my WP blog on demand.
+Most of the code * is in the application/model/blog.php section.

+## Language
+HTML, CSS, JS with jQuery, PHP.